AbeerHabib/Task8_Creating_a_speech-to-Text_program/README.md

-# Creating a speech-to-text program using IBM Watson STT and Python.
+# Creating a speech-to-text program using IBM Watson STT and Python

 In this task I converted speech to voice using IBM Watson Speech to Text and Python, what is this service?
 IBM Watson Speech to Text (STT) is a service on the IBM Cloud that enables you to easily convert audio and voice into written text.